xhapa/Roll-the-Dice/README.md

 # Roll-the-Dice

-Roll the Dice is a GUI done with pygame for play with dice, you can add up to 16 dice on the board from 4 to 20 faces, roll it and see accumulate number.
+Roll the Dice is a GUI done with pygame for play with dice, you can add up to 16 dice on the board from 4 to 20 faces, roll and see accumulate number.
 ## How to use it?

 * Select new die with the number of faces buttons